dmazhukov/rasa-in-docker/README.md

 $ docker run -p 5005:5005 pyrasa rasa run --cors '*' --enable-api --debug
 ```

-Optionally possible to build *Dockerfile.rasa* and use official Rasa base image.
+Optionally possible to build `Dockerfile.rasa` and use official Rasa base image.

 ## Deployment to ECS

-TBD
+Please use `rasa-run-ecs.json` and modify it accordingly.